shivani98patil/Drug-Discovery-using-Generative-Adversarial-Network-with-Reinforcement-Learning/README.md

 **Data** - ZINC*

 We have tried solving the above mentioned problem in this project.
-Do check out our research paper for more information!
+Do check out our research paper for more information!<br />
 This is the link - [Drug Discovery using Generative Adversarial Network using Reinforcement Learning](https://ieeexplore.ieee.org/document/9402449)